Muhlenberg Mules football: 1997 to 2018

 Mike Donnelly became the head football coach in 1997.
 Despite a 1–9 inaugural season, Donnelly turned the team around; from 2000 to 2004, the Mules won five straight Centennial Conference championships and earned five straight postseason berths.
 In 2007, the Mules again won the Centennial Conference and received another berth in the NCAA playoffs, winning their first-round game before falling in the second round.
 Donnelly's team won the Centennial Conference again in 2008 and earned a playoff berth, but lost in the playoff's first round.
 In 2010, they returned to the playoffs with the same result.

 Since the 2000 season, Muhlenberg has compiled a 66–28 overall record in the Centennial Conference, second best among all active and former members behind only Johns Hopkins University.
 Seven times in the 2000s, the Muhlenberg football team won the Centennial Conference championship.

 2018 to present

 Nate Milne became Muhlenberg's head football coach in the 2018 season.
 He has a 35–5 record over his first three seasons.
 In 2019, he was named AFCA Coach of the Year Award for NCAA Division III.

-Club teams

-In addition to its 22 NCAA teams, Muhlenberg has sports club teams in ultimate frisbee and women's rugby.